-The Expert Working The Expert Working Group's recommendations The Government's five point priority action plan End 2007 Early 2008 Mid 2008 End 2008 5.
-Clarify when prescriptive provisions can 5.1 Develop guidelines to clarify when prescriptive rather than performance based provisions are appropriate and how they 5.
-Prepare new guidelines and procedures that that make it easier to write, implement and review local policy in planning schemes Use information from Actions 1-4 to develop new guidelines, procedures, audit kit and other publications to assist planning scheme users. pe nsed should be expressed.
-(Delivers on Actions 3.3, 3.4, 3.5 & 5.1) Draft guidelines and updated audit kit released by The Department of Planning and Community Development will: mid 2008.
+Expert Workin The Expert Working Group's recommendations The Government's five point priority action plan End 2007 Early 2008 Mid 2008 End 2008 Clarify when prescriptive provisions can 5.1 Develop guidelines to clarify when prescriptive rather than performance based provisions are appropriate and how they Prepare new guidelines and procedures that that make it easier to write, implement and review local policy in planning schemes Use information from Actions 1-4 to develop new guidelines, procedures, audit kit and other publications to assist planning scheme users.
+I-4 to develop new cit and other scheme users. pe nsed should be expressed.
+(Delivers on Actions 3.3, 3.4, 3.5 & 5.1) Draft guidelines and updated audit kit released by audit kit released by The Department of Planning and Community Development will: mid 2008.
 Prepare a new planning scheme review procedure.
 Update the audit kit for the review of planning schemes.
 Develop guidelines to clarify when prescriptive rather than performance based provisions can be used.
-As part of the continuous review of the Victoria Planning Provisions and planning schemes, develop further improvements to overlays and other provisions to dive more opportunity to express policy outcomes.
-Use the experience from Actions 1-4 to inform future work and processes.
+As part of the continuous review of the Victoria Planning Provisions and planning schemes, develop further innorovements to overlavs and other provisions to give more opportunity to express policy outcomes.
+Use the experience from Actions 1-4 to inform future work and accounce